 $2,441 can be poverty level in a High Cost of Living (HCOL) city like San Francisco but could be very comfortable in areas with a Low Cost of Living (LCOL).

 In a LCOL state like Massachusetts, the average monthly expense for necessities (defined by GoBankingRates as housing, food, transportation, utilities, and healthcare) is only $1,409.
 With your budget of $2,441, you would have over $1,000 of additional spending for entertainment, drinks, social life, and other discretionary activities.
 Woohoo!!!!
 Party Time!

 *WARNING* The average person in their 40s is nowhere near $292,936 (calculated on Step 3).
 The average retirement savings for someone in their 40s in the US is only $64,000.
 This means that most 40-year olds in the US only have 20% of the necessary savings to be on track to retire properly.

-Want more insights to a happy retirement?
+Want more tools to help reach Financial Independence?
 Subscribe below for updates, financial tools, and overseas living guides.